dakotacsk/dcoder0111.github.io/research_portfolio/docs/ML&DS.md

 ### HVAC System Optimization

 - **Description**: Utilized ML and physics-based modeling to optimize energy use in air handling units (AHUs), integrating data science to enhance building sustainability.
+This includes leveraging an ensemble model (GBR, LSTM, Batch-RL, etc.) to create the best result for the complex system.
 Project is currently being evaluated in the physical HVAC system of a building.
 - **Media**:
   ![HVAC System Optimization](https://github.com/user-attachments/assets/8196fad9-e416-4bc8-8190-9327724c33e2)

 ---

-### QEA2 - Laplacian Over Gaussian Operator
+### Laplacian Over Gaussian Operator

 - **Description**: Developed a Python package for edge detection using the Laplacian of Gaussian (LoG) method to demonstrate image processing concepts with a packet of teaching materials to explain the mathematical basis of LoG.
 Includes customizable filters, example scripts, slides, a simple paper write up, a math proof, etc.